lkl110137918218/SOC_lab_caravel_fir/README.md

-# Execute FIR code in user BRAM
+# Lab 4-2 Caravel FIR

 ## Objectives of this lab
 Understand Caravel Testbench Structure, particularly, the relationship among